burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   co_return x;
 }
 ```
 `co_yeild` - returns a value from the coroutine to the caller.
-Suspend execution of coroutine, until subsequently calling the coroutine.
+Suspend execution of coroutine until subsequently calling the coroutine.

 `co_return` - complete execution returning a value from coroutines.